vlocityinc/vlocity_build/README.md

 Use `node -v` to find out which version you are on.

 ## Install Vlocity Build through NPM
-You can install this package linke any other Node Package! *Do not clone the repo!*
+You can install this package like any other Node Package! *Do not clone the repo!*
 ```bash
 npm install --global vlocity
 vlocity help